F-ca7/sealtalk-android/SA documents/SA/SA.md

 In the stakeholder analysis, many different actors with distinct roles, power and interest have been analyzed.
-The predominant stakeholder of SealTalk is RongCloud Inc., which has the most power and interest in this project.
+The predominant stakeholder of SealTalk is RongCloud Inc., because it's the company which it belongs to,which has the most power and interest in this project.
+Besides, developers of this project, two Github contributers--jenkinsrc(22commits) and rc-huangxiujun(8commits), have the highest power and interest ethier.

 RongCloud has already completed two rounds of financing: